ilostab/velociraptor-docker/README.md

 Linux, Mac, and Windows binaries are located in `/velociraptor/clients`, which should be mapped to the host in the `./velociraptor` directory if using `docker-compose`.
 There should also be versions of each automatically repacked based on the server configuration.

 Once started, edit `server.config.yaml` in `/velociraptor`, then run `docker-compose down/up` for the server to reflect the changes

-#### Docker image
-To pull only the Docker image:

-`docker pull wlambert/velociraptor`

-To pull a specific version of the Docker image:

-`docker pull wlambert/velociraptor:0.6.8-2`